ShadowDuke/OW_Traits-Plus/README.md

 - Interesting new traits with new bonus/penalty (combinations) to reflect those traits

-- Ratings, opinions of other traits, weaknes/strength, ratings & traits that are invalid for those traits included, etc. - like in the base game
+- Opinions of other traits, weaknes/strength, ratings & traits that are invalid for those traits included, etc. - like in the base game

 - Added some of those traits for Courtier preferences